 The Library and the University's administrative offices are situated in the 100,000 square foot Library building.
-Also located in the Library building are the Centers for Business and Economic Development, Demographic and Cultural Research, Government and Public Affairs, and Special Services and the offices of Advancement, Alumni Services, the Division of Continuing Education, Financial Analysis of Research and Development, and University Relations.
+Also located in the Library building are the Centers for Business and Economic Development, Demographic and Cultural Research, Government and Public Affairs, and Special Services and the offices of Advancement, Alumni Services, the Division of Continuing Education, Contracts and Grants Administration, and University Relations.
 The Deichelmann Conference Center is on the tenth floor of the Library building.